 If your only experience with swings is when you were a kid, be prepared for a whole new world.

-Gone are the days where you had just two choices (enclosed bucket swing for babies vs. classic swing for big kids).
+Gone are the days when you had just two choices (enclosed bucket swing for babies vs. classic swing for older/bigger kids).

-- High Back Bucket Swing: This is the outdoor baby swing you probably remember from your own childhood.
-Made out of some sort of rubber or polymer, with two leg holes and a case that keeps your kid safe and secure while swinging.
-Example, Squirrel Swings Bucket Swing.
+- High Back Bucket Swing: This is the outdoor baby swing you probably remember from your own childhood, and is the style you’re likely to encouter hanging from toddler swing sets at public playgrounds.
+This is made out of some sort of rubber or polymer, with two leg holes and a case that keeps your kid safe and secure while swinging.
+Thick rubber bucket seats can be trusted to keep your baby safe and comfortable Example, Squirrel Swings Bucket Swing.

-- Turtle Swing: This isn’t the technical term, but I don’t know if there is a technical term, so here we are.
-With this style, baby wears a seatbelt or harness of some sort, and sort of leans back into the swing.
-I call it a turtle swing because it reminds me of a turtle shell on their back!
+- Turtle Swing: With this style, baby wears a seat belt or harness of some sort while sitting on swing seat, and sort of leans back into the swing, like a turtle shell on their back.
 Example, Little Tikes Snug n’ Secure

-- Classic swing: This is the other type you likely remember from your childhood.
-A piece of polymer or rubber forms a seat between two chains.
+- Classic Swing: This is the other type you likely remember from your childhood.
+A piece of polymer, rubber or wood forms a swing seat between two chains.
+Appropriate for an older age range, once they can hold on properly.
 Example, Eastern Jungle playground style swing.

-- Surfing Swing: This is a revelation for older kids and risky play.
-More or less like the classic swing, but meant to stand up and surf on it!
+- Surfing Swing: This is a revelation for older children and risky play.
+More or less like the classic swing, but meant to stand up and surf on it – hello gross motor skills development!
 Comes with “handle bars” to hold on to, and is not suitable or safe for young kids.
 Example, Swurfer Surfing Swing.

 - Tire Swing: Still the classic, without much innovation over the years.
 Example, Eastern Jungle Tire Swing.

 - Disc or Saucer Swing – I don’t remember these from my childhood, but have seen them in public playgrounds we’ve been to with my daughter and they’re pretty fun.
 Think of a hula hoop with a fabric or net stretched from all sides, hanging flat from a swing bar.
-Kids can lie on their back and swing or pile on a few together.
+Kids can lie on their back and swing or pile on a few together, fitting two children or even multiple children on the swing at once.
 They can also stand on them.
-Example, Swurfer Spider Rider
+Example, the Swurfer Spider Rider

 - Portable Swing: This one is another brand new category.
 It’s designed to be thrown into a backpack and tied from a tree!
-You can take swinging to go on picnics and adventures!
+It offers swinging to go for picnics and other family adventures!
 Example, the Babai Swing

 Whether you choose a bucket swing or turtle swing really depends on the following factors and considerations: